Valloric/statblock5e/README.md

 Elements][custom-elements], [Shadow DOM][shadow-dom] and the HTML5 [template][]
 element.

-Since Chrome is currently [the only browser][wc-status] that implements all of the above specs, statblock5e only works in Chrome.
+Since Chrome is [currently the only browser][wc-status] that implements all of the above specs, statblock5e only works in Chrome.
+(Firefox is close to providing all the necessary support but it's all behind flags.)

 **There are _no_ dependencies** (JavaScript or otherwise), **this is entirely self-contained**.